Cutoff on Ramanujan complexes and classical groups: Introduction

-In the eighties, Aldous and Diaconis observed that some Markov chains exhibit a phenomenon which they termed \emph{cutoff}, where the total-variation (or $L^{1}$) distance from equilibrium drops abruptly from near maximal to near zero, over a short period of time called the \emph{cutoff window} (cf.\ \cite{Diaconis1996cutoffphenomenonfinite}).
-Though it is conjectured that simple random walks (SRW) on all transitive expander graphs exhibit cutoff (cf.\ \cite{lubetzky2011explicit}), this has so far been proved only in very special cases.
-Most notably, it was shown by Lubetzky and Peres that Ramanujan graphs exhibit SRW cutoff \cite{lubetzky2016cutoff}, and a main ingredient of the proof is to show first that non-backtracking random walk (NBRW) on these graphs exhibits cutoff at an optimal time.
-The last assertion was generalized in \cite{Lubetzky2017RandomWalks} to the context of Ramanujan complexes, which are high-dimensional analogues of Ramanujan graphs defined in \cite{li2004ramanujan,Lubotzky2005a}.
-In the paper \cite{Lubetzky2017RandomWalks}, Lubetzky, Lubotzky and the second author establish optimal-time cutoff for a large family of asymmetric random walks on the cells of these complexes (in the graph case, NBRW is an asymmetric walk on edges).
-However, the techniques of \cite{Lubetzky2017RandomWalks} can not be applied to any \emph{symmetric }random walk, and in particular to SRW on vertices.
-The goal of the current paper is to establish cutoff for SRW on Ramanujan complexes of type $\widetilde{A}_{d}$, namely, the ones which arise from the group $PGL_{d}$ over a non-archimedean local field.
-A main motivation to study these walks is that whereas the finite groups $PGL_{2}(\mathbb{F}_{q})$ were endowed with a Cayley structure of a Ramanujan graph by Lubotzky, Phillips and Sarnak \cite{LPS88}, the groups $PGL_{d}(\mathbb{F}_{q})$ for general $d$ can be endowed with a Cayley structure whose clique complex is a Ramanujan complex of type $\widetilde{A}_{d}$; thus, we establish here total-variation cutoff for SRW on these groups.
-Interestingly, while SRW on vertices only ``sees'' the $1$-skeleton of the complex, our proof makes use of asymmetric random walks on cells of \emph{all dimensions }of the complex, showing that the high-dimensional geometry can play an important part even when studying graphs. {}
+The case of a bounded number of legal moves -- for example, simple random walk (SRW) on a family of graphs with bounded degrees -- turned out to be more resistant, and much less is known about it.
+In 2004, Peres has conjectured that SRW on every family of transitive bounded degree expanders exhibits the cutoff phenomenon \cite{AmirDembo2004SharpThresholdsMixing}, even though at the time \emph{no }family of bounded degree expanders was known to do so.
+In \cite{Lubetzky2010Cutoffphenomenarandom}, Lubetzky and Sly used probabilistic methods to show that random regular graphs exhibit cutoff a.a.s.; The next big breakthrough was achieved by Lubetzky and Peres \cite{lubetzky2016cutoff}, who showed that SRW on all Ramanujan graphs (which are optimal expanders) exhibit cutoff.
+A main ingredient of \cite{lubetzky2016cutoff} is to show first that non-backtracking random walk (NBRW) on Ramanujan graphs exhibits cutoff at an optimal time.
+The last assertion was generalized in \cite{Lubetzky2017RandomWalks} to the context of Ramanujan complexes, which are high-dimensional analogues of Ramanujan graphs, defined in \cite{li2004ramanujan,Lubotzky2005a}.
+In the paper \cite{Lubetzky2017RandomWalks}, Lubetzky, Lubotzky and the second author establish optimal-time cutoff for a large family of \emph{asymmetric} random walks on the cells of these complexes (in the graph case, NBRW is an asymmetric walk on edges).
+However, the techniques of \cite{Lubetzky2017RandomWalks} cannot be applied neither to any symmetric\emph{ }random walk, nor to any walk on vertices.